opendatacube/governance/conduct/reporting_online.md

 ## What happens after you file a report?

-You will receive an email from the Project Jupyter Code of Conduct Committee acknowledging receipt immediately.
+You will receive an email from the Project Open Data Cube Code of Conduct Committee acknowledging receipt immediately.
 We promise to acknowledge receipt within 24 hours (and will aim for much quicker than that).